+44 1865 884350

 About Us

-Azad University in Oxford (AUO) opened in July 2004 and is under auspice of IAU campus in Europe which is the largest private university in Iran and one of the largest in the world, with more than a million students and 30,000 members of staff.
+Azad University (IR) in Oxford Limited (AUO), opened in July 2004 and is under auspice of IAU campus in Europe which is the largest not-for-profit university in Iran and one of the largest in the world, with more than a million students and 30,000 members of staff.
 AUO is located at Stroud Court, in the village of Farmoor, just outside Oxford.
 This is a small and user friendly campus with excellent educational facilities and beautiful woodland grounds.
 We’re just 4.8 mile from the centre of Oxford.

 Quick Links